 The firm’s real strength, though, is in custom development and integration.
 Metryus has found remarkable success in uniting multiple APIs and service providers, developing custom solutions to serve digital banks, FinTechs, and other SMBs in the financial sector.

 One of their strengths is in UX/UI design, and their clients are typically pleased by the polished experience a Metryus project can offer.

 In essence, partnering with Metryus means taking on a fully outsourced FinTech software development team.
 The company offers a wide range of services to help get a new business off the ground, ranging from business consultations to mobile app development.

-overkill for a company looking for a simple off-the-shelf solution with no
+- May be overkill for a company looking for a simple off-the-shelf solution with no customization

 Any FinTech software developer would do well to explore Wirecard’s offerings.
 Their options for payment processing are vast, covering everything from credit cards to Apple Pay.
 Available products include solutions for retail POS terminals and mobile card readers, as well as a variety of online platforms.

 Wirecard even operates its own bank.
 The Wirecard Bank is based in Germany and issues credit cards across the entire European Union.
 The company also offers risk management solutions, consultations, development, and testing services.

 Of course, all of this comes at a cost.
 Wirecard is well-positioned to serve the enterprise market, but their development services in particular may be out of reach for new startups.

 - A very large, well-established provider with a very broad product offering

 - Stellar reputation with tens of thousands of satisfied customers